Benendead/Projects/README.md

 The definitive list of all current and past projects I'm working on.

 ## Current Projects:
 * LSTMjazz - Generating jazz improv using LSTMs.
-Many hours of research and coding are still going strong...
+Many hours of research and coding done, plan to finish this summer.
+The workload's a bit much during the school year.

 ### Completed Projects:
 * MNIST Classifier using Keras - Also includes instructions for data preprocessing and Kaggle submission.
 I did studied to